sethreidnz/azure-app-service-node-issue/README.md

 You do not have permission to view this directory or page.
 ```

+### The web app

+It is a webapp in east us, runtime of Node 14 on Windows.

 ### Files deployed

 This project has a github action that deploys to the above webapp.
 You can see the way it works in [.github/workflows/build-and-deploy.yml](.github/workflows/build-and-deploy.yml).